anuguarchana/Test/README.md

 How to execute
-Just go CalculateNumSumFromString.java class and run main method you will see the output in the console.
+Just go CalculateNumSumFromStringTest.java class and run all the tests (test/java) you will see the output in the console.